-I want help with experiments.
+If you, the adult want to read it first, then I’d love ideas for new experiments.
 If when reading the story an experiment springs to mind, do add a comment and I’ll try and add it.
 Finding good, fun, interesting experiments that are also safe is not so easy.

 I would particularly love thoughts for interesting edible experiments.
 The kitchen is the laboratory that everyone uses daily.
 It’s filled with science and so I’d like more things that can be created in the kitchen and eaten afterwards – how special is that!
 Anything that shouts fairy or magic or perhaps delicacies that we’d find at the Baron’s welcome feast.

-Highlight any spelling and grammatical errors of course or things that don’t seem in character.
+Of course, please highlight any spelling and grammatical errors or things that don’t seem in character.

-Let me know words that you needed to explain to your child and note, the language is fairly advanced.
+Let me know words or ideas that you needed to explain to your child and note, the language is fairly advanced.
 I read reasonably difficult books from a young age and so do my daughters.
 If they don’t know a word they ask what it means or they get the gist from the story.
 What I would like to do is add a glossary that links to the story so kids can hover over the word and get the meaning.
-Your help there would be invaluable.

 Regarding feedback and comments please enthuse, critic, suggest and share – the more the better, just remember that this is a site that kids will be reading.
 Never be rude to another person, be critical of course, but politely.

 I’ll keep updating the site with progress reports so you’ll know where I’m at.